Skip to content

 Network Security

 These tools monitor and control traffic, detect potential threats, and protect data in transit.
-They protect the communication channels and network infrastructure within the cloud environment.
+They secure the communication channels and network infrastructure within the cloud environment.
 Key components include firewalls, intrusion detection and prevention systems, and virtual private networks (VPNs).

 Application Security